 First, please remember that communication and information are essential to our adequately representing you in this matter.
 All matters discussed with us are confidential, and it is important that you be open and honest in providing information.
 Importantly, do not be hesitant to ask questions regarding your rights in property of the marriage, spousal support (formerly alimony), allocation of parental rights and responsibilities and other issues involving your children, and any other matter you feel is important.
 We want to have as complete a picture of your particular situation as we can have.
-In that regard, please assist us by filling out the divorce questionnaire provided.
+In that regard, please assist us by filling out the divorce questionnaire which we have provided to you.

 If you and/or your spouse are considering ending your marriage, you should first consider whether divorce or dissolution (or simply waiting) is the appropriate avenue for you.
 Dissolution is Ohio's form of no-fault divorce.
-Essential to a dissolution, however, is that you and your spouse agree on all issues of property division and spousal support if appropriate, and, if there are children, all issues relating to your children: allocation of parental rights and responsibilities (formerly custody and visitation), tax exemptions, medical expenses, etc.
+Essential to a dissolution, however, is that you and your spouse agree on all issues of property division and spousal support if appropriate, and, if there are children, all issues relating to your children: allocation of parental rights and responsibilities (formerly custody and visitation), tax exemptions, medical expenses, etc. Importantly, both spouses would also have to agree to terminating their marriage.
+If you can reach that type of comprehensive agreement, dissolution is the best way to terminate your marriage.
+Dissolutions may be achieved by the parties agreeing on all the issues initially, although most dissolutions are achieved through the process of negotiations.